inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 A circuit breaker seems like a "good-manners"-type of thing.
 A thing you do, to make life easier for a _different_ company, not yourself.
 Soooo, obviously, it is only rarely built. :-P

+[...??? credit where due, this isn't my idea or even a Java idea: Michael Nygard named the circuit breaker (and the bulkhead) in _Release It!_ back in 2007.
+Worth saying up front so it doesn't read as homegrown. ...]

 {% include toc.html %}

 ## What is a Circuit Breaker pattern?

 A circuit breaker is a check that stops my app from repeatedly sending API requests to somebody else's app, when I detect that the external API is down.

+[...???
+Martin Fowler's "CircuitBreaker" bliki is the cleanest one-page version of the three states if a reader wants the canonical writeup. ...]

 On the face of it, it has basically no benefits for us.
 If some external API is overwhelmed or down, but we keep calling it, then that API returns some sort of 500-responses.
 My code is already written in a way that it can handle 500 responses, an API can be perfectly healthy and still return a 500-response, so 500 responses are already taken care of.
 So, if I'm handling 500-responses just fine, if 500-responses don't hurt my app at all, then why would I bother building a circuit breaker?